ni/nimi-python/docs/niscope/functions.rst

             session.channels['0,1'].get_equalization_filter_coefficients()

-.. py:method:: lock_session()
+.. py:method:: lock_session(caller_has_lock)

-    Obtains a multithread lock on the instrument session.
-Before doing so, it waits until all other execution threads have released their locks on the instrument session.
-Other threads might have obtained a lock on this session in the following ways:
+    | Obtains a multithread lock on the device session.
+Before doing so, the
+      software waits until all other execution threads release their locks on the device session.
+    | Other threads may have obtained a lock on this session for the
+      following reasons:

-    -  Your application called :py:meth:`niscope.Session.lock_session`
+    -  The application called the :py:meth:`nidcpower.Session.lock_session` method.
-    -  A call to the instrument driver locked the session
+    -  A call to NI-DCPower locked the session.
-    -  A call to the IVI engine locked the session
+    -  A call to the IVI engine locked the session.

-    After your call to :py:meth:`niscope.Session.lock_session` returns successfully, no other threads can access the instrument session until you call :py:meth:`niscope.Session.unlock_session`.
-Use :py:meth:`niscope.Session.lock_session` and
+    -  After a call to the :py:meth:`nidcpower.Session.lock_session` method returns successfully, no other threads can access the device session until you call the :py:meth:`nidcpower.Session.unlock_session` method.
-    :py:meth:`niscope.Session.unlock_session` around a sequence of calls to instrument driver methods if you require that the instrument retain its settings through the end of the sequence.
+    -  Use the :py:meth:`nidcpower.Session.lock_session` method and the :py:meth:`nidcpower.Session.unlock_session` method around a sequence of calls to instrument driver methods if you require that the device retain its settings through the end of the sequence.

-    You can safely make nested calls to :py:meth:`niscope.Session.lock_session` within the same thread.
-To completely unlock the session, you must balance each call to :py:meth:`niscope.Session.lock_session` with a call to :py:meth:`niscope.Session.unlock_session`.
-If, however, you use the **callerHasLock** in all calls to :py:meth:`niscope.Session.lock_session` and :py:meth:`niscope.Session.unlock_session` within a method, the IVI Library locks the session only once within the method regardless of the number of calls you make to :py:meth:`niscope.Session.lock_session`.
-This allows you to call :py:meth:`niscope.Session.unlock_session` just once at the end of the method.
+    You can safely make nested calls to the :py:meth:`nidcpower.Session.lock_session` method within the same thread.
+To completely unlock the session, you must balance each call to the :py:meth:`nidcpower.Session.lock_session` method with a call to the :py:meth:`nidcpower.Session.unlock_session` method.
+If, however, you use **Caller_Has_Lock** in all calls to the :py:meth:`nidcpower.Session.lock_session` and :py:meth:`nidcpower.Session.unlock_session` method within a method, the IVI Library locks the session only once within the method regardless of the number of calls you make to the :py:meth:`nidcpower.Session.lock_session` method.
+This behavior allows you to call the :py:meth:`nidcpower.Session.unlock_session` method just once at the end of the method.

+    :param caller_has_lock:

+        This parameter is optional.
+If you do not want to use this parameter, pass None.

+        Use this parameter in complex methods to keep track of whether you obtain a lock and therefore need to unlock the session.
+Pass False to the initial lock_session call and store the return value into a variable.
+Pass in the variable as well as putting the return value into the same variable for each call to lock_session or unlock_session.

+    :type caller_has_lock: bool

     :rtype: bool
     :return:

-            This parameter serves as a convenience.
-If you do not want to use this parameter, pass VI_NULL.
+            This parameter is optional.
+If you do not want to use this parameter, pass None.

-            Use this parameter in complex methods to keep track of whether you have obtained a lock and therefore need to unlock the session.
-Pass the address of a local ViBoolean variable.
-In the declaration of the local variable, initialize it to False.
-Pass the address of the same local variable to any other calls you make to :py:meth:`niscope.Session.lock_session` or :py:meth:`niscope.Session.unlock_session` in the same method.
+            Use this parameter in complex methods to keep track of whether you obtain a lock and therefore need to unlock the session.
+Pass False to the initial lock_session call and store the return value into a variable.
+Pass in the variable as well as putting the return value into the same variable for each call to lock_session or unlock_session.